NPetersenDK/VMware-Scripts/README.md

 # VMware-Scripts
-PowerShell/other scripts for use in and around VMware hosts.
-Mostly by using VMware PowerCLI
+PowerShell/other scripts for use in and around VMware hosts and a lot of different VMware Services.
+This is mostly by using VMware PowerCLI :)

 ```
  ____  _____ _____ _____ ____  ____  _____ _   _